ecommerceberlin/ecommercegermanyawards.com/texts/visitors-data.md

 hereby presents this information, asking whoever it may concern to get acquainted with it.

 2. The Administrator provides the following contact details for communication regarding personal data processing.
 Email address: office@ecommercecapitals.com, address: ul.
-Jana Matejki 52/4, 60-770 Poznań (Poland).
+Botaniczna 26/2, 60-586 Poznań (Poland).

 ## Categories of personal data subject to processing and information on the freedom to provide them